-Gulf Coast states like Florida, Texas, Louisiana, and Alabama are natural candidates for the greatest number of thunder hours.
+Gulf Coast States like Florida, Texas, Louisiana, and Alabama are natural candidates for the greatest number of thunder hours.
 Even states like Missouri and Oklahoma, located in Tornado Alley, are not all that surprising.
-But, based on lightning data, it may be surprising to see states like Hawaii and California at the top of the list.
+But, based on lightning data, it may be surprising to see a state like Hawaii in the top 10.
 This illustrates why thunder hours are a useful supplemental data point to flash density and volume.

-It's worth noting that Hawaii has such high thunder hour counts compared to its annual flash density because there are many thunderstorms over the water immediately adjacent to the island chain, and ocean thunderstorms tend to produce very little lightning.
+It's worth nothing that Hawaii has such high thunder hour counts compared to its annual flash density because there are many thunderstorms over the water immediately adjacent to the island chain, and ocean thunderstorms tend to produce very little lightning.